 This entertainment ecosystem thrived for many years and was a beautiful sanctuary.
 That was until you finally pushed them too far and they set their goons on you for that lost copy of Tekken.

 This was an entire generation’s first foray into the world of debt collection.
-Those videos boys sure didn’t fuck around.
+Those videos boys sure didn’t bang spiders.
 You’d feel like a real pilchard if a bank denied you a loan due to a PlayStation game.
 Wouldn’t ya.

 In true Perth fashion, we were home to the second last Blockbuster in the world.
 Morley fought hard to keep this relic alive but inevitably fell to the allure of Netflix.
 Vale Blockbuster, we miss you every day.

 Documenting the Human Zoo is thirsty work, so if you enjoyed what you read how about buying Belle a beer, ay?